How to Cook for a Keto Diet on a Budget: Tips for Success

 Can I eat dairy on a keto diet?

-Yes, most dairy products are suitable for a keto diet; opt for full-fat options like cheese, cream, and Greek yogurt for best results.
+Yes, most dairy products are suitable for a keto diet; opt for full-fat options like cheese, cream, and Greek yogurt for the best results.

 What should I do if I hit a weight loss plateau on keto?